uwegeercken/datagenerator2/README.md

     java -cp . com.datamelt.utilities.datagenerator.DataGenerator --help

+See the sample yaml file for the program configuration in this repository under: src/main/resources/config.

 The program arguments allow you to override some the values specified in the yaml files.

 last update: uwe geercken - uwe.geercken@web.de - 2023-07-03